CPsarropoulos/SQLandR/README.md

 ## Reports Needed:

 1. A spreadsheet report displaying the total spend for each campaign per account manager.
-2. A. speadsheet report displaying the daily difference in spend for each campaign.
+2. A spreadsheet report displaying the daily difference in spend for each campaign.